apache/flink-connector-prometheus/flink-connector-prometheus/README.md

 > restart from checkpoint.
 The reason is that restarting from checkpoint cause some duplicates, that are rejected by
 > Prometheus as out of order, causing in turn another non-retriable error, in an endless loop.

+### Fatal errors

+Remote-write endpoint responses 403 (Forbidden) and 404 (Not found) are always considered fatal, regardless the error handling configuration.

 ### Metrics

 The sink exposes custom metrics, counting the samples and write-requests (batches) successfully written or discarded.